mqmaurer/MI-Proj-24-25-T4/README.md

  <summary> Show more </summary>

 - Build the application in Developer Mode
-  - Creates a dist-folder with bundeled JS-Code
+  - Creates a dist-folder with bundled JS-Code
    ```bash
    npm run build:dev